-Even in 2019, a year when countless brands have entered the plus-size fashion industry and plus-size women are seen in media more than ever before, there continues to be discrimination and judgment against larger bodies.
+Even though countless brands have entered the plus-size fashion industry and plus-size women are seen in media more than ever before, there continues to be discrimination and judgment against larger bodies.
 It can be seen at the doctor’s office, in the workplace, on the dating scene, or even on airplanes.
 But finally, it seems society is beginning to wake up.
 As you fight to take up space in the world and continue to prove that every body is equally valid, knowing about the movements that got us to today, deciding how we want to describe our own bodies, and educating ourselves about plus-size fashion history can only embolden us to challenge long-held beliefs or false assumptions.
 So, we’ve compiled an arsenal of all the terms and concepts you should know.

 These are just some of the many ways women of size like to describe themselves.
 Whatever word you like to use best is up to you!

 Once a word used to hurt people of size, “fat” has since been reclaimed by some.
 While choosing how to describe yourself and your body is totally unique to the individual, the argument for the word “fat” suggests that it’s simply an objective description—by using it neutrally and without judgment, we’re taking the power out of how it can be used against us.

 Based on women featured in the paintings of the 17th-century artist Peter Paul Rubens, some women like to call themselves “rubenesque.”
 When Rubens was active, women of size were “fashionable.”
 The term has since come to mean “plump or rounded, usually in a pleasing or attractive way.”

-- Voluptuous: “Voluptuous” is often used interchangeably with the word “curvy,” and is defined as “suggesting sensual pleasure by fullness and beauty of form.”
+“Voluptuous” is often used interchangeably with the word “curvy,” and is defined as “suggesting sensual pleasure by fullness and beauty of form.”
 The connotation of this word has always been positive.

 This Yiddish-inspired word has been borrowed by English speakers to mean “having a full, rounded figure.”
 Its origin is “zatfik,” the Yiddish word for “juicy” or “succulent.”

 These are the ways the fashion industry has referred to our size category throughout history.

 Men’s plus-size fashion equivalent is frequently called “big and tall.”
 But, sadly, the industry still has a long way to go before it can catch up to the progress plus-size women’s fashion has made in recent years.

 The girls’ equivalent of plus-size fashion was called “Chubby” from the 1950s to the 1970s.
 “Chubby Clubs” were organized throughout the country to give girls of size a sense of community.
 Decades later, “chubby” is still a term sometimes used to describe larger body types.

-- Curve: Often used to describe non-standard-size models, “curve” is a descriptor also used by some retailers to differentiate size-14-and-up collections.
+Often used to describe non-standard-size models, “curve” is a descriptor also used by some retailers to differentiate size-14-and-up collections.

-- Extended Sizes: Brands that expand their size range into larger sizes often refer to that section as “extended sizes.”
+Brands that expand their size range into larger sizes often refer to that section as “extended sizes.”
 When sizes are marketed this way, it’s because they’re in addition to “standard,” smaller sizes.

-- Husky: Similar to “Chubby,” “Husky” is how some clothing for boys of size has been marketed since the 1950s and continuing into today.
+Similar to “Chubby,” “Husky” is how some clothing for boys of size has been marketed since the 1950s and continuing into today.
 While the word is still used at some brands, some argue that the categorization has a negative connotation and can be damaging to boys’ self-image.

-- Size Inclusive: Many brands these days are touting size-inclusiveness, but some are truly missing the mark.
+Many brands these days are touting size-inclusiveness, but some are truly missing the mark.
 Plus-size fashion consumers suggest that at least going up to a size 24 is necessary before claiming to be inclusive, but since inclusivity in all realms is a popular choice these days, some brands may be prematurely cashing in on the moment.

 In the early 1900s, retailers started producing ready-to-wear styles in larger sizes and called it “stout wear.”
 This was the first example of what later became known as plus-size fashion.

 These are the many movements in fashion, food*, or social media that have fought against size discrimination and for inclusivity.

-- Body Neutrality: Body neutrality came to be in response to the body-positivity movement.
+Body neutrality came to be in response to the body-positivity movement.
 Instead of requiring us to love our bodies no matter what at all times, body-neutrality supporters believe we should simply accept ourselves as we are.
 It’s about not beating yourself up if you have a low day or forcing positivity on yourself at all times.
 It’s about removing value from our appearances entirely.

 According to “Bad Fat Broads” podcast producer Ariel Woodson, body positivity is “about removing the structural inequities that make some bodies worth more than others.”
 It’s about celebrating all bodies, regardless of size, color, or level of ability.
 Even though the movement is hugely popular today, some detractors say it’s disconnected from its roots.
 They fear that it’s now being used to turn a profit and that too much of the media’s representation of the movement features conventionally beautiful, mostly white, thinner, able-bodied women.
 Some even argue that it’s a watered-down, more palatable version of the fat-acceptance movement.

 The fat-acceptance movement was born out of the civil rights revolutions of the 1960s.
 Instead of the “be-ins” of the Vietnam resistance, early demonstrators staged “fat-ins.”
 Those activists eventually formed the National Association to Advance Fat Acceptance, a volunteer-based group devoted to broadening the rights of and fighting discrimination against large-bodied people.
 The movement has been seen as having a first, second, and third wave, reaching a crescendo with the evolution of fat-activist blogs and the “fatosphere” in the mid-2000s.
 (We have this movement to thank for many of our favorite influencers and bloggers!)

 The Health at Every Size movement, or HAES, was pioneered by researcher and educator Linda Bacon, Ph.D.
 The central tenet of HAES is challenging the assumptions we’ve made about how weight and health are interconnected—and understanding that diet culture profits off of our weight-related fears and insecurities.
 Bacon’s approach is focused on learning to accept your body, whatever the size, and trust that listening to our body yields in what’s truly healthy.

 Similar to HAES, Intuitive Eating is about acknowledging the inherent problems with diet culture, neutralizing our relationships with food, and listening to when our bodies are hungry and full.
 The movement also reminds us that some bodies are naturally larger than others and that striving for a size that’s smaller than that will ultimately hurt us and be impossible to sustain.

-- Victorian Dress Reform: This movement from the mid-to-late 1800s is considered by some to be a precursor to today’s body-positivity movement.
+This movement from the mid-to-late 1800s is considered by some to be a precursor to today’s body-positivity movement.
 Middle-class feminists fought against restrictive corsets and overwhelming petticoats, which altered the body’s natural shape.
 The movement eventually led to a shift in fashion that gave women the freedom to wear different silhouettes.

 *We included food-related movements because so much of the discrimination against people of size uses what we eat as a weapon against us.
 These movements encourage us to look at food and weight as neutral, rather than as good or bad.